unsol/design/eth_interface.md

 # Data types

-We define the following data types:
+We define the following Ethereum data types:
 - `bytes`: an array of bytes with unrestricted length
 - `address`: a 160 bit number, represented as a 20 bytes long little endian unsigned integer in memory
 - `u128`: a 128 bit number, represented as a 16 bytes long little endian unsigned integer in memory
 - `u256`: a 256 bit number, represented as a 32 bytes long little endian unsigned integer in memory

+We also define the following WebAssembly data types:
+- `i32`: same as `i32` in WebAssembly
+- `i32ptr`: same as `i32` in WebAssembly, but treated as a pointer to a WebAssembly memory offset
+- `i64`: same as `i64` in WebAssembly

 # API